dencee/ATACMD/README.md

 // reserved/unused/vendor by the ATA standard.
 Of course those undefined
 // command codes have undefined behavior, so if you decide to send those
 // commands, you do so at your own risk, as stated above.

-ATAErase.exe - Overwrite all data on each attached hard drive.
-Same kind of erase done in HDDErase: https://en.wikipedia.org/wiki/HDDerase

 ATATest.exe - Issue all commands, even potential vendor commands
 // This program attempts to issue every single ATA command to the drive and log